APTrust/userguide/docs/depositing/index.md

 #### Storage Options and Fixity Checks

 As noted in the list of storage options above, we check fixity only on items in S3 and Wasabi storage, not on items in Glacier and Glacier Deep Archive.
-If you want APTrust to run regular fixity checks on your materials, choose the Standard, Wasabi-OR or Wasabi-VA storage options.
+If you want APTrust to run regular fixity checks on your materials, choose the Standard, Wasabi-OR, Wasabi-TX or Wasabi-VA storage options.

 #### Allowed Access Values